vasusharma-code/calander/README.md

 Deployment
-The app has been deployed on Vercel (or Netlify).
+The app has been deployed on Vercel.
 You can view the live app here:

 Deployed App Link